MikroElektronika/mikrosdk_click_v2/clicks/8pini2c/README.md

 ## Note

-> In order to run this example successfully, a Surface temp click board needs to be connected properly to an 8-pin I2C click board.
+> In order to run this example successfully, a Surface temp Click board needs to be connected properly to an 8-pin I2C Click board.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.